Jenn Lawrence

 • News

-• Competition and regulatory
+• Competition law and regulatory

 Jenn acts across the spectrum of Chambers’ competition litigation work, which includes both standalone and follow-on claims, both bringing and defending damages actions and collective proceedings.
-She also has experience acting in regulatory cases.
+She also has experience acting in regulatory disputes.

 Cases